You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Polytrim is a drug marketed by Allergan and is included in one NDA.

 The generic ingredient in POLYTRIM is polymyxin b sulfate; trimethoprim sulfate.
 There are twelve drug master file entries for this compound.
-Nine suppliers are listed for this compound.
+Eight suppliers are listed for this compound.
 Additional details are available on the polymyxin b sulfate; trimethoprim sulfate profile page.

 AI Deep Research